Tomorrow Never Knows (Beatles album)

-Tomorrow Never Knows is a compilation album of songs by the English rock band the Beatles, released on 24 July 2012 through the iTunes Store.
+Tomorrow Never Knows is a compilation album by The Beatles, released digitally on 24 July 2012 through the iTunes Store.
+A physical edition was produced in limited quantities (1,000 copies) as a press-only PR copy.

 The album was conceived to highlight the band's influence on the history of rock music and bring together many of the Beatles' most influential rock songs.
 It is named after the Revolver album track "Tomorrow Never Knows", which is featured on the compilation.

 Release

 Tomorrow Never Knows was released as an iTunes Store exclusive, in partnership with EMI Records and the Beatles' own Apple Corps, upon the approval of Paul McCartney, Ringo Starr and the Board of Directors representing the estates of John Lennon and George Harrison.
 The release coincided with a streaming and downloadable promotional film for the song "Hey Bulldog".

+The vinyl version was created to celebrate the initial $50 million in streaming revenues.
+Housed in a simple white paper cover, it was given mainly to press and PR outlets, as well as a few of the Apple staff involved.
+It was never for sale publicly as a retail album, although EMI and Abbey Road Studios took great care in making sure it was of the highest quality vinyl and packaging.